shayan5/Treasure-Hunter-2/README.md

 You will need Java8 and Gradle
 * Clone this repository
 * gradle bootRun
-* navigate to localhost:7888 on your browser
+* navigate to localhost:7888 in your web browser